camunda/camunda-platform-helm/charts/ccsm-helm/README.md

 ## Configuration

 The following sections contain the configuration values for the chart and each sub chart.
-All of them can be overwritten via an separate `values.yaml` file.
+All of them can be overwritten via a separate `values.yaml` file.

 Check out the default [values.yaml](values.yaml) file, which contains the same content and documentation.